Paul Litjens

-Paul Litjens (born 11 September 1947, Loon op Zand) is a former field hockey player for the Netherlands.
-He played 177 matches with the Dutch national team, scoring 268 goals, an international record he held from 1982 to 2004.
+Paul Litjens (9 November 1947 – 13 December 2023) was a Dutch field hockey player.
+He played 177 matches with the Netherlands national team, scoring 268 goals, an international record he held from 1982 to 2004.

-Career
+Biography

 Litjens played for hockey clubs in Uden and Zaanstad before joining HC Kampong of Utrecht.
 He was a member of the Dutch team that became World Champion in 1973 and participated in the 1972 and 1976 Summer Olympics.
-In both these Olympics, the Dutch team took a frustrating fourth place.
+In both these Olympics, the Dutch team took a fourth place.
 In 1981 Litjens and the Dutch team won the Champions Trophy in Karachi.

 Litjens specialized in the penalty corner and was a prolific goal scorer.
 He was the top scorer in the Olympic Games of 1976 and at the 1981 Champions Trophy.

-Brand Ambassador

-Litjens was the Brand Ambassador of Rucanor.
+Litjens was the brand ambassador of Rucanor.
 He appeared in the poster for its Karachi King Super hockey stick.

+Litjens died on 13 December 2023, at the age of 76.